doxart/AuraKit/README.md

 Feel free to use it in your personal and commercial projects.

 ## 🤝 Contributing
 Contributions are welcome!
 If you have ideas, feature requests, or bug fixes, please create an issue or submit a pull request.
-Follow these steps to contribute:

-Fork the repository.
-Create a new branch for your feature (git checkout -b feature-name).
-Commit your changes (git commit -m "Added feature X").
-Push to the branch (git push origin feature-name).
-Create a pull request.

 ## 🧑‍💻 Author
 Developed with ❤️ by Doxart.